 - Ban advertising of processed food and animal products

 Vegan Australia will campaign against advertising processed food and animal products.
 It will start a ban on advertising to children, and a ban on advertising highly greenhouse gas intensive foods.
 This campaign could learn much from the campaign against tobacco advertisements in the recent past.
 In the short term Vegan Australia may make complaints to the Advertising Standards Bureau and similar bodies about factual inaccuracies, such those identified in the complaint about untrue claims in milk advertising.
+Here is an example of a ban on advertising unhealthy animal products in London.

 - Remove discrimination against vegans in health institutions and prisons